silverstripe-archive/silverstripe-customtranslations/docs/README.md

 Dependencies
 ------------
-This depends on a minimum of Sapphire 2.4.1.
+This depends on a minimum of Sapphire 2.4.1. (bare minimum sapphire rev 104847 from svn.silverstripe.org)

 Installation Instructions
 =========================